 North Carolina Natural Heritage Trust Fund: The Natural Heritage Trust Fund was established in 1987 and provides funding to select state agencies for the acquisition of important natural areas to conserve the state’s ecological diversity and cultural heritage, and to inventory the state’s natural heritage resources.
 A twelve-member appointed Board of Trustees and the Natural Heritage Program in the Office of Conservation & Community Affairs in DENR administer the fund and award grants.
-Revenue is generated through 25 percent of the real estate transfer tax and by $10 of each vanity license plate sale.
+Revenue is generated by $10 of each vanity license plate sale.

 North Carolina Parks and Recreation Trust Fund: On July 16, 1994, the North Carolina General Assembly established the Parks and Recreation Trust Fund (PARTF) to fund improvements in the state’s park system, and to provide grants for local governments and to increase the public’s access to beaches.
 At the same time, The Parks and Recreation Authority, an eleven-member appointed board, was also created to allocate funds from PARTF to the state parks and to the grants program for local governments.
-The Trust Fund receives 75 percent of the state’s portion of the real estate transfer tax and a portion of the fees for personalized license plates.
+PARTF receives a portion of custom license plate sales revenue.